 If you answered "yes" to any of these questions, we want you to know that you are welcome and you should feel at home here!
 Baldwin Wallace University was one of the first institutions of higher education in Ohio to admit students regardless of gender or race.
 Since that time, the University has continued to nurture a spirit of inclusivity.
 This willingness to embrace diversity extends to LGBT individuals and is exemplified in the University's LGBT-friendly programs, protections and policies:

-The lesbian, gay, bisexual, transgender (LGBT) Safe Space Program at BW is a visible sign of the institution’s commitment to creating and sustaining an environment of support, respect and dignity for all members of the campus community.
-A Safe Space is an office, classroom or department in which members of the faculty, staff and administration confirm their support and affirmation of the LGBT community by displaying a Safe Space sticker.
-Areas on campus displaying Safe Space stickers are easily identifiable places for LGBT individuals to turn and be assured of understanding and support.
+The Safe Zone project at Baldwin Wallace is a visible sign of the institution’s commitment to creating and sustaining an environment of support, respect and dignity for all members of the campus community.
+Safe Zone stickers signify an individual who has been trained to provide resources for students within the LGBT community.
+Areas on campus displaying the Safe Zone stickers are easily identifiable places for LGBT individuals to turn and be assured of understanding and support.
 Safe Zone sticker holders include faculty and staff who have confirmed their support and affirmation of the LGBT community by attending a 2-hour training session and agreeing to display a sticker in their office.

 Community Standards of Conduct